JaswanthiNannuru/Med-Pharm360/README.md

 # MEDPHARM360
-## MOBILE COMPUTING - ANDROID PROJECT - TEAM 06
+## MOBILE COMPUTING - EARLY MORNING - TEAM 06
 ### ABSTRACT
   MEDPHARM360 is the Android Application used by Doctors and Patients, where they can book the appointments and look the previous Health History and Patients can also view their HealthRecord.
 ### GOALS OF THE APP